kaikue/MagicOfTheStars/README.md

 - Speed paths
 	- Camera-based cycles
 - Puzzles
+- Fake walls (indication of fakeness- different color?)
+- P-switch like things that make permanent changes to sections of levels
 - Levels tell a story
 	- Story should be reflected in level mechanics
 	- Conspiracy- detective sends you to "pick up clues", he was the one who did the crime and wants you to collect evidence